How horror streamer Shudder keeps killing with original content

 “We see pretty much every movie out there that’s in development, a lot of times at the script stage,” Engler says.

-Sometimes, they have eyes on a movie before the movie’s creator even does.
+Sometimes, they have eyes on a movie even before the movie’s creator does.
 Or at least that’s what happened with Host.

-Early on during lockdown, in April 2020, ideally named horror filmmaker Rob Savage posted a two-minute short on Twitter.
+Early on in the pandemic, ideally named horror filmmaker Rob Savage posted a two-minute short on Twitter.
 In the video, Savage appears to fall to his death while investigating a strange noise in his attic, all while some friends watch along on Zoom.
 It was a mischievous bit of horror vérité that perfectly captured the doomed mood of the moment.
-Gotto and Zimmerman loved the video and reached out to its creator immediately.
-Did Savage happen to have a feature film-length version in him?
+Gotto and Zimmerman loved the video and reached out to its creator immediately after watching.
+Did Savage have a feature film-length version in him?

 “We essentially bought it on two words: Zoom séance,'” Gotto says.
 “We were all in lockdown on Zoom at the time and thought it was the best idea we’d ever heard.
 We greenlit the movie and had it on the service in . . .
 I think it was three months.”

-It was closer to four months, but still an impressive turnaround.
-Host ended up being one of the platform’s most popular biggest hits to date.
+It was closer to four months, but still: impressive turnaround.
+Host ended up being one of the platform’s biggest hits to date.
 Savage is next directing an adaptation of Stephen King’s short story The Boogeyman for Twentieth Century Fox.

-Shudder also likes to cast a wide international net.
-They bring in films from Finland, Ireland, Indonesia, Scandinavia, Africa, and wherever else.
-Between breakout international hits such as Train to Busan and Parasite, general American audiences seem open to seeking out more foreign horror movies, especially if they’re already sitting there, the potential thrill of discovery a click away.
+Shudder also likes to cast a wide international net, bringing in films from Finland, Ireland, Indonesia, Scandinavia, Africa, and wherever else.
+The quality is there but, crucially, so is the audience.
+Between breakout hits such as Train to Busan and Parasite, Americans now generally seem more open to seeking out more international horror movies, especially if those movies are already waiting there, the potential thrill of discovery a click away.

 Sometimes Gotto and Zimmerman find these films on the festival circuit and related events.
 They search genre-focused markets, such as Ventana Sur in Argentina or Frontières in Montreal, looking to find some of the 50 originals and exclusives that Shudder now puts out each year.